Distinguishing physiological and pathological neonatal jaundice

-1. Distinguish physiological and pathological jaundice
+1. Distinguishing physiological jaundice from pathological jaundice

 Trắc nghiệm: các chỉ số cần chú ý về sự phát triển thể chất của trẻ